TheoJSP/TheoJSP/README.md

 - 🥑 I am currently learning web development

-- 📚 studying at the University
+- 📚 Studying at the University

 - 🎯 I am currently studying in the UTN.